Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Background

 \section{Background}

 There are two distinct components to our solution for simulating deceptive DMNs.
-In the first part we propose a neural TPP approach for modelling DMs within a social network.
-To develop our neural TPP, we have drawn upon some foundational concepts from state-of-the-art methods reported in the literature.
+For the first, we propose a neural TPP approach for modelling DMs within a social network.
+To develop our neural TPP, we draw upon foundational concepts from state-of-the-art methods found in the literature.
 This includes modeling communication network event streams with TPPs, and intensity-free approaches to learning TPP models.
-Our second task is to generate text content, for which we propose a pipeline to fine-tune large generative language models to produce coherent, topical, multi-party conversation threads.
-This section provides a brief overview of the background for both tasks.
+The second is to generate text content, for which we propose a pipeline to fine-tune large generative language models to produce coherent, topical, multi-party conversation threads.
+This section provides an overview of the background for both tasks.